 Post Project Deadline

 I brought this Mobile App to a regional UC Berkeley Extension Project Showcase and ran demonstrations.
 Users appreciated the simplicity of the application and made several suggestions.
 The most notable change was to fix the top row of the app so the categories would stay on the screen even as the user scrolled downwards.
+Overall we have achieved our primary goal to bring a simple functional workout application to our users.

 Updated Screens for iphone X